ISCHEMIC STROKE / ACUTE THERAPY

 • patients with AVMs, cavernomas, and DAVFs should be treated individually – data are limited

-• according to older European recommendations, the interval between IVT and surgery should be 3 months; according to AHA/ASA 14 days, new ESO guidelines 2021 call for 14 days
+• according to older European recommendations, the interval between IVT and surgery should be 3 months; according to AHA/ASA 14 days, new ESO guidelines 2021 recommend 14 days

-• IVT may be safely performed in postoperative patients as an off-label procedure, evaluate the risk-benefit according to the type of surgery and the compressibility of the surgical field
+• IVT may be safely performed in postoperative patients as an off-label procedure; risk-benefit should be evaluated based on the type of surgery and the compressibility of the surgical field

-• in a cohort of patients thrombolyzed after previous surgical procedures, including major procedures, the risk of bleeding was 7%, of which 3% were major; the risk was higher with recent procedures (< 10 days, OR 10) [Voelkel, 2017]
+• in a cohort of patients thrombolyzed after previous surgery, including major procedures, the risk of bleeding was 7%, of which 3% were major; the risk was higher for recent surgery (< 10 days, OR 10) [Voelkel, 2017]

 • a relative contraindication

-• according to the available data, it is better not to administer IVT for recent GIT bleeding (< 3 weeks) and severe traumatic brain injury (TBI) in < 3 months (consider the type and extent of the injury and CT findings)
+• according to available data, it is better not to administer IVT in case of recent GIT bleeding (< 3 weeks) and severe traumatic brain injury (TBI) in < 3 months (consider the type and extent of injury and CT findings)

-• even extensive leukoencephalopathy is not a clear contraindication to IVT (ESO guidelines 2021)
+• even a high burden of white matter lesions is not a clear contraindication to IVT within 4.5 hours (ESO guidelines 2021)

 → quantification of white matter lesions (FAZEKAS)